Article originally published February 23, 2021.

 - Stay informed with accurate, credible information

-- Get your vaccine when it becomes available
+- Get your vaccine and recommended boosters when available